What Should Expats Know About The COVID-19 Coronavirus?

 - Shortness of breath

 Telemedicine: Some global medical plans, including the plan we offer from Cigna, will allow an insured Expat to consult a doctor online via a telemedicine app.
-It may allow you to avoid going to a hospital unnecessarily, especially one in China, where you may catch the virus in crowded hospital waiting room settings.
+It may allow you to avoid going to a hospital unnecessarily, especially one in China or Italy, where you may catch the virus in crowded hospital waiting room settings.

 Call Ahead: If you have to go to your doctor’s office, call ahead and let them know your symptoms and past travels so they can make preparations or send you to another facility.